Know the Signs! Act Early!

 - Whether a child is 6 months or 24 months, a child under the age of 2 can be referred for a First Words assessment.
-Early referral and intervention before the age of 30 months have better and faster outcomes for the child.
-Complete the Communication Checkup to see your child is doing in terms of their speech, language, social, and other development.
+Referral and intervention before the age of 30 months have better and faster outcomes for the child.
+Complete the Communication Checkup to see how your child is doing in terms of their speech, language, social, and other development.

 - A child should communicate for the same reasons as adults do by age 1.
 By 12 months, infants should use communication to show, to label, to protest or refuse, to interact – just like adults do.
 But infants will use the tools they have: sounds, babbling, smiles, facial expressions, gestures and some words.

 - A child must babble by 12 months.
 A child with limited sounds or who doesn’t babble (ex: bada) by 12 months continues to have fewer words at 18 months, 24 months and even, 36 months.
 Refer early!

 - A child at 24 months uses 100-150 words and 2-4 word sentences.
 Research shows that 50% of children who do NOT show these milestones at 24 months have persistent delays at age 3.

 Check here for a list of red flags indicating that a child should be referred to First Words Preschool Speech and Language Program of Ottawa.